 I introduced myself and told the man that I’d been admiring banners displayed in almost every town I’d visited since Westchester county.
 He smiled and introduced himself “I’m Keith Mero, my banner is on display in Mirah”.
 It turns out I’d chosen Keith’s banner to photograph just an hour earlier as I biked through his hometown.
 A random coincidence?
 Meeting Keith made my day.

 Another 7 miles up the road, my pal Jimmy Levison pulled over to check on me.
 He asked me where the trail was, the road’s shoulder was too thin to be considered a trail in his opinion.

 I explained that the EST website warned me that this section was for experienced bicycle riders only.
 He stood his ground, “it’s not a trail”.

-An hour later we met with Sean Platt, a local guide who Jimmy met through an introduction from his friend Rachel Finn, renown fly-caster and fishing guide in the Adirondack region.
-Sean sent us a pin by text and we found the river side parking area.
+An hour later we met with Sean Platt, a local guide who Jimmy met through an introduction from his friend Rachel Finn, renowned fly-caster and fishing guide in the Adirondack region.
+Sean sent us a pin by text and we found the riverside parking area.
 Sean met us in the woods and we spent a perfect evening together on a small river in the wilderness fishing for native rainbow trout.

 When I decided to take on the challenge of riding a Specialized “Gravel bike” from Battery Park to Canada, it was with the promise of a few days of fishing with a local expert who could introduce me to the magic of the mountains in New York.

 I’ve wanted to fish in this region for 30 years and finally, my time has come.
 I caught 3 small fish on a fly and it was better than I could have dreamed.
 We walked through the woods, got familiar, learned about each other, and laughed at Jimmy’s jokes.